bo2so/karoo/README.md

 Karoo started as a weekend experiment: a lightweight Stratum proxy so a rack of Nerdminers could share a single upstream connection.
 The idea quickly grew into a general-purpose, multi-protocol Stratum front-end that keeps upstream pools happy while CPU, GPU, or embedded rigs hammer away behind it.

+The codebase follows Go best practices with a clean, modular architecture for maintainability and extensibility.

 ## Features

 - **Upstream on demand** – automatically dials the configured pool only when miners are connected and backs off with jittered retries on failures.